bpops/codedapertures/README.md

 # cappy
-#### Coded APerture PYthon module
+### Coded Aperture Production in PYthon

-Cappy is a python module that allows one to easily generate and display common coded aperture patterns.
+CAPPY is a python module that allows one to easily generate and display common coded aperture patterns.
 Coded apertures are a spatial encoding technique for straight-line optics, wherein traditional lensing (e.g., visible light) is not possible.
-Coded apertures are therefore used for hard x-ray and gamma-ray imaging for astrophysics, medical imaging, and homeland security applications.
+Coded apertures may therefore be used for hard x-ray and gamma-ray imaging for astrophysics, medical imaging, and homeland security applications.

-See `examples.ipynb` for examples of use.
+See `example.ipynb` for examples of use.

 ---